pulumi/terraform-provider-aws/website/docs/r/docdb_global_cluster.html.markdown

   # NOTE: Using this DB Cluster to create a Global Cluster, the
   # global_cluster_identifier attribute will become populated and
-  # Terraform will begin showing it as a difference.
+  # The provider will begin showing it as a difference.
 Do not configure:
   # global_cluster_identifier = aws_docdb_global_cluster.example.id
   # as it creates a circular reference.
 Use ignore_changes instead.
   lifecycle {